The Arduino Pro Mini is a tiny board based on the ATmega328P operating at 16 MHz. It has 32 Kbytes of Flash, 2 Kbytes of SRAM and 1 Kbytes EEPROM.

 FTDI USB-to-Serial Adapter

 The Arduino Pro Mini lacks an onboard USB port, but it can be powered and programmed via an external FTDI or USB-to-serial adapter.
-When connected to a USB adapter, the adapter’s VCC line powers the board at 5V or 3.3V, depending on the adapter and Pro Mini version.
+The VCC line powers the board at 5V or 3.3V when connected to a USB adapter, depending on the adapter and Pro Mini version.

 The Arduino Pro Mini, powered by the ATmega328P microcontroller, includes several built-in peripherals, enabling it to interface with various sensors, actuators, and communication modules.
 Here is a breakdown of the key peripherals available: